Warehouse storage in Europe

 It could save you a lot of time and money

 (Re)arranging your warehouse storage can be very rewarding.
 Not only in terms of capacity, but also in terms of efficiency.
 Especially when you process many orders every day, there is a good chance several hours per day will be spent on order picking, packing, and shipping.
 So, even if you could only gain ten percent of the time, this would still yield enormous cost savings.
 Furthermore, setting up your warehouse the right way also reduces physical complaints and (thereby) increases the working atmosphere.

-With the number of orders growing, having an efficient warehouse can save you a lot.
+With the number of orders growing, efficient warehouse storage can save you a lot.

 The right storage shelves

 Online retailers who started their online shop from their basement or garage, are probably familiar with the next situation.
 Having put up a storage shelf, finding out you need more space and then you’re just cramming everything as good as it gets.
 You’re putting goods on top of each other, you lose track of where you have kept things and everything is just becoming one big mess.
 Or maybe you have found someplace to set up a second storage shelf, but now there’s less room for walking around freely while picking your items.

 It’s important to not just buy some storage shelves from a random DIY store nearby.
 Be aware of the size of your items and adjust your shelving units accordingly.
 Some products may be very large, and you don’t want them to stick out in every walking path.
 This could lead to some dangerous situations for you or your workers!